 A cost sheet document can be prepared either by using historical cost or by referring to estimated costs.
 A historical cost sheet is prepared based on the actual cost incurred for a product.
 An estimated cost sheet, on the other hand, is prepared based on estimated cost just before the production begins.

-Importance of cost sheet
+Importance and objectives of cost sheet

 Cost sheets help with a number of essential business processes: